prashantSj789/Skill_Swap/README.md

-# 🛠️ Skill Swap Platform – Backend
+# 🛠️ Skill Swap Platform

 This is the **Go (Golang)** backend for the **Skill Swap Platform**, a web application that allows users to exchange skills with each other.
 Think of it like "Barter for Skills" — users can offer and request skills, manage availability, swap with others, and leave feedback.